 After Prigozhin’s June coup and the plane crash that led to his death, the Russian government has taken bold steps to regroup Prigozhin’s African empire, which includes thousands of soldiers and a host of businesses that wield soft power like this cultural center.

-As the Kremlin tries to rein in Wagner’s vast commercial network, the group’s future remains unclear.
-But the future of the Central African Republic, one of its earliest clients, is in Bangui, where the Russian government is bolstering Wagner’s operations and continuing to leverage its influence.
-And that seems to be Moscow’s message: Business as usual.
+As the Kremlin tries to rein in Wagner’s vast commercial network, the future of the organization remains unclear.
+But the future of the Central African Republic, one of its earliest clients, rests in Bangui, where the Russian government is bolstering Wagner’s operations and continuing to leverage its influence.
+And that seems to be Moscow’s message: Business will continue as usual.

 Russian influence is everywhere in the country.
-At roadside stands, people drink Africa Ti L'Or beer and Wa-Na-Wa vodka, both produced by a Wagner company.
-At the same time, Russian-supplied fighter jets fly overhead.
+At roadside stands, people drink Africa Ti L'Or beer and Wa-Na-Wa vodka, both produced by a Wagner company, while Russian-supplied fighter jets fly overhead.

 Photo: CNN.